menu

 And if you like science, one thing you'll find is that Henderson - McCool Junction has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Henderson - McCool Junction is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Henderson - McCool Junction is a great place for families with children to consider.
+First of all, many other families with children live here, making Henderson - McCool Junction a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Henderson - McCool Junction has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Henderson - McCool Junction’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 As is often the case in a small town, Henderson - McCool Junction doesn't have a public transportation system that people use for their commute.